domidt/TraderMigration/README.md

 # TraderMigration
-This repository provides all data and analyses code used in the JFM paper.
-Using the data, please cite the paper:
+This repository provides all data and analyses code used in the JFM [paper](https://www.sciencedirect.com/science/article/pii/S138641812300037X).
+Using the data, please cite the paper

 The file ``Data.RData`` consists of nine data tables: